Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 Transitional provisions

-1. Contracting Parties shall issue domestic driving permits in accordance with the new provisions of Annex 6 at the latest five years after their entry into force.
+1. Contracting Parties shall issue domestic driving permits in accordance with the new provisions of Annex 6 at the latest five years aftheir entry into force.
 Domestic driving permits issued in accordance with the earlier provisions of Article 41, Article 43 and Annex 6 to this Convention prior to the expiry of this period shall be recognized as long as they are valid.

-1. Contracting Parties shall issue international driving permits in accordance with the new provisions of Annex 7 at the latest five years after their entry into force.
+1. Contracting Parties shall issue international driving permits in accordance with the new provisions of Annex 7 at the latest five years aftheir entry into force.
 International driving permits issued in accordance with the earlier provisions of Article 41, Article 43 and Annex 7 to this Convention prior to the expiry of this period shall be valid according to the conditions defined in Article 41, paragraph 3.

 ## **Chapter V**